When people are pressed up against nightmares in the daylight—words are powerful, but they can’t hold a candle to silence.

 Nothing about shithole countries comments by the leader of the Free World.

-I’m not sure if you’re embarrassed and hiding, or secretly jubilant, or frozen with fear, but in a way none of that matters.
+I’m not sure if you’re embarrassed and hiding, secretly jubilant, or frozen with fear, but in a way none of that matters.
 The result is the same: you have declared yourself a conscientious objector in the war for other people’s well-being.
 You’ve barricaded yourself in the bunker of your privilege and you think no one notices.

 I notice because I know you.